 Historically, Palermo was as harried as it is today.
 The Phoenicians founded it in the 7th century BC (they called it “Ziz,” which means “flower”).
 Throughout the centuries, a parade of invaders — the Carthaginians, Greeks, Romans, Spaniards, Arabs, Normans, Byzantines, and Austrians, to name a few — marched through the city, eventually converting it into a cocktail of mixed cultures and traditions.
 These varied influences can be seen in the island’s cuisine and its architecture; the Cathedral exemplifies the eclectic building styles you´ll find in Sicily.
 An iconic example of Arab-Norman architecture is the Capella Palatina, located inside the Royal Palace, where the Sicilian Parliament now meets.

-Palermo is a fantastic place to explore on foot, be forewarned its historic center is extensive!
+Palermo is a fantastic place to explore on foot, be forewarned; its historic center is extensive!
 Many of the most exciting attractions are clustered in the Quattro Canti, the historic center, and the area where the “Four Corners” of its four central districts meet.
-Can’t-miss sights include the Capuchin Catacombs, a fascinating if a disturbing collection of tombs and preserved bodies, and the 19th-century Neoclassical Teatro Massimo, where the final scene of The Godfather III was filmed.
+Can’t-miss sights include the Capuchin Catacombs, a fascinating if disturbing collection of tombs and preserved bodies, and the 19th-century Neoclassical Teatro Massimo, where the final scene of The Godfather III was filmed.
 Churches dot the “Centro Storico”; among the most interesting are La Martorana and Chiesa di San Cataldo, both with Arab-Norman elements, and Chiesa di Santa Caterina, with striking Baroque touches.
-Like any proper Italian city, Palermo doesn’t scrimp on romantic, open-air piazzas.
+Palermo doesn’t scrimp on romantic, open-air piazzas like any proper Italian city.
 Two favorites are the Piazza Pretoria, with its Renaissance fountain, and the Piazza Bellini, crowned with La Martorana church.

 Gastronomy & Wine

-Palermo’s mixed bag of cultural influences has had a profound effect on its cuisine.
-Many traditional Sicilian crops — lemons, tangerines and oranges, almonds, pistachios, grapes, and olives — were first introduced by conquerors.
+Palermo’s mixed bag of cultural influences has profoundly affected its cuisine.
+Many traditional Sicilian crops — lemons, tangerines, oranges, almonds, pistachios, grapes, and olives — were first introduced by conquerors.
 Even the iconic gelato has its roots in Arab sherbet.
 All this variety translates into pure pleasure for visiting gourmands.
-Pasta mixed with olives, red peppers, or capers leads the way to delightful sweet-and-sour seafood dishes, which often feature humble fish like anchovies or sardines served alongside unexpected flavors like almonds, raisins, or fruit.
+Pasta mixed with olives, red peppers, or capers leads to delightful sweet-and-sour seafood dishes, often featuring humble fish like anchovies or sardines and unexpected flavors like almonds, raisins, or fruit.
 Tuna and swordfish are also widely served.
-Delicious vegetable dishes are popular too; one of the most typical is caponata, a casserole with eggplant, zucchini, olives, pine nuts, sugar, and vinegar.
+Delicious vegetable dishes are popular, too; one of the most typical is caponata, a casserole with eggplant, zucchini, olives, pine nuts, sugar, and vinegar.

 Palermo is the ideal place to try a variety of Sicilian wines.
-You will find the classic sweet Marsala in abundance alongside malvasias like Pantelleria and Lipari.
+The classic sweet Marsala is abundant alongside malvasias like Pantelleria and Lipari.
 Sicily is also gaining a reputation for dry white wines.
 Pair seafood with Catarratto-based Alcamo or wines from the DOC Etna, where producers like Benanti and Murgo are making excellent, aromatic wines.
-Beyond the DOCs, there are several innovative wineries working with other grapes, like Inzolia, Grecanico, and even Chardonnay; the island’s most famous white wine is a barrel-fermented Chardonnay from the winery Planeta.
+Beyond the DOCs, several innovative wineries are working with other grapes, like Inzolia, Grecanico, and even Chardonnay; the island’s most famous white wine is a barrel-fermented Chardonnay from the winery Planeta.

 Red wines, however, may be Sicily’s future.
-The Nero d’Avola grape, a Syrah-like grape used both for blending and on its own, has been getting massive attention in recent years.
-Classic Sicilian reds, like Tasca d’Almerita’s Rosso del Conte and Corvo’s Duca Enrico, are facing competition from producers who are relative newcomers to the high-end red scene, like Morgante and Ceuso.
+The Nero d’Avola grape, a Syrah-like grape used both for blending and on its own, has received massive attention in recent years.
+Classic Sicilian reds, like Tasca d’Almerita’s Rosso del Conte and Corvo’s Duca Enrico, compete with producers who are relatively newcomers to the high-end red scene, like Morgante and Ceuso.

 Highlights